azagniotov/stubby4j/README.md

       url: ^/path/to/custom$
       method: GET
       headers:
-         # custom authorization prefix is required when stubbing, followed by space & value string.
+         # custom prefix name is required when stubbing, followed by space & auth value.
-         # Stubby internally does not modify (encodes) the value string
+         # Stubby internally does not modify (encodes) the auth value
          authorization-custom: "CustomAuthorizationType YNZmIzI2Ts0Q=="
    response:
       headers: